obruendl/Darktable-Examples/Readme.md

 * Styles
   * Darktable styles go here.
+* Modules
+  * Description and examples about the most commonly used modules go here
 * XX_\<SomePicture\>
   * Each example picture along with its different sidecar files goes into a separate folder
   * Description of different editing style is stored in this folder too